opus1993/pubrepo/content/post/Chicago R Collaborative 2020/index.md

 The challenge this weekend was to team up with other R users to contribute to open source packages, work on data tools, pursue projects we wish we had time for in our day-to-day work, and learn from others in our local R community.
 Collaboratives all over the world are dedicated to inspiring those new to open source to contribute to the R community.

 The event hosts marketed the event through social media channels about 3 months in advance.
 We each applied for an invitation after committing to the [code of conduct](https://chircollab.github.io/coc/).
-When invitations were sent, the event hosts solicited input on projects at an [Github Issues](https://github.com/chircollab) repository.
+When invitations were sent, the event hosts solicited input on projects at a [Github Issues](https://github.com/chircollab) repository.
 39 issues were submitted by 16 authors on a wide range of topics.
 For topics with a higher level of interest, slack channels were created on the topics themselves, as well as for #Announcements and #Community forums.

 The event originally was planned to be held on-campus at the University of Chicago.
 With the pandemic, the organizers regrouped and put together this remote hackathon.
 We convened via Zoom starting on Saturday at 10am.